mmhenderson/image_stats_gabor/README.md

     <li> https://osf.io/dwehn/
     <li> After unzipping, you should have a folder "model_fits", which can be placed inside "image_stats_gabor".
     <li> You should also have a folder "rois", which should be placed at: /root/nsd/rois
+    <li> Folder "feature_stats" and "feature_decoding" should be placed at: /root/features/gabor_texture/feature_stats and /root/features/gabor_texture/feature_decoding
+    <li> Folder "labels" should be placed at: /root/nsd/labels/
   </ul>
   <li>If fitting from scratch: access the fMRI dataset (NSD) and images (COCO) here:
   <ul>